Comet Tsuchinshan–ATLAS: Discovery

-The systematic search performed by the Asteroid Terrestrial-impact Last Alert System detected an asteroidal object with an estimated magnitude of 18.1 in images taken on 22 February 2023 using the 0.5 m f/2 Schmidt reflector at the Sutherland Observatory in South Africa, when the comet was about 7.3 AU from the Sun.
+The systematic search performed by the Asteroid Terrestrial-impact Last Alert System detected an asteroidal object with an estimated magnitude of 18.1 in images taken on 22 February 2023, using the 0.5 m f/2 Schmidt reflector at the Sutherland Observatory in South Africa, when the comet was about 7.3 AU from the Sun.
 After the first orbit calculations, it was noticed that it was the same as an 18.7 magnitude object reported to the Minor Planet Center by the Purple Mountain Observatory (Zijinshan in Pinyin, Tsuchinshan in postal romanization, the latter form being traditional for discoveries from this observatory) which was detected in images taken on 9 January 2023.
 It had been entered in the objects awaiting confirmation list, but had been removed on 30 January 2023 after no follow up observations were reported and the uncertainty on its predicted position grew to the point that it was considered lost.
 Based on the naming conventions for comets, it received the name of both observatories.

 The object was subsequently detected in older images taken by the Zwicky Transient Facility (ZTF) in Palomar Observatory on 22 December 2022, when it had a magnitude of 19.2–19.6.
 These deeper and better resolved images also revealed it had a very condensed coma and a small straight tail 10 arcseconds in length, indicating it was a comet already active at a distance of 7.9 AU from the Sun.
 More evidence of cometary activity was later reported by Hidetaka Sato, M. Mattiazzo and Cristóvão Jacques.
+A visible dust tail became visible by June 2023, with its coma color showed a predominantly red color at the time.